 The Drug Tariff can be viewed 3 working days prior to the 1st of the month.

-View separate Parts of the May 2017 Drug Tariff
+View separate parts of the June 2017 Drug Tariff

 Drug Tariff online: user guide